-Customers is the ultimate users for any goods or services, and the producers only aim is to satisfying their needs and desires.
-However, the level of satisfaction differs from an individual to individual and their mental position.
+Customers are the ultimate user of any goods or services and the producer’s only aim is to satisfy their needs and desires.
+However, the level of satisfaction differs from individual to individual and their mental position.
 The measurement of this utility and satisfaction has always been a topic of discussion.

-There are many theories that describes the level of satisfaction, however, cardinal utility and ordinal utility are the two predominant theories of utility.
-Cardinal utility believes in measuring the satisfaction level in utils and Ordinal utility believes that the satisfaction level cannot be evaluated however it can be leveled.
+Many theories describe the level of satisfaction.
+However, cardinal utility and ordinal utility are the two predominant theories of utility.
+The cardinal utility believes in measuring the satisfaction level in utils and the ordinal utility believes that the satisfaction level cannot be evaluated; however, it can be levelled.

-This article is ready to reckon er for all the students to learn the Difference Between Cardinal utility and Ordinal utility.
+This article is a ready reckoner for all the students who want to learn the difference between cardinal utility and ordinal utility.

 Top Differences in Commerce

 - Difference Between Venture Capital and Private Equity

 - Difference Between Primary Data and Secondary Data

 - Difference Between Bill of Exchange and Promissory Note